Sweet Potato and Mushroom Veggie Burger

 - To pan-fry the patties: Return the skillet to medium-high heat.
 Add more oil if necessary — there should be a thin layer.
 Carefully lower patties into the oil and cook two to three minutes a side or until each side has formed a nice, golden-brown crust.
 It’s best to let the patties cook undisturbed for a minute or two before peeking to check for doneness—you want to give them a chance to develop a crust.

 - To Broil: Heat your broiler to high.
 Line a sheet pan with foil.
 Brush it lightly with olive oil.
 Place formed veggie patties on top.
 Brush tops lightly with oil.
 Season with sea salt.
 Broil for 3 to 5 minutes or until beginning to lightly char.
-Flip.
-Brush tops with more oil.
-Season with sea salt.
-Return pan to broiler and broil for 2 to 3 minutes more.
+(No need to flip — broiling on one side should suffice.)

 - Serve with buns, mashed avocados, lettuce, and pickled onions if you wish.